PhD in Orofacial & Skeletal Biology

-Use the links below to navigate through the PhD in Oral Biology Program Contents:
+Use the links below to find out more about the PhD in Orofacial & Skeletal Biology Program.

-For Program Information or to Schedule an Appointment, please email Dr. Philip Trackman.
+For more program information or to schedule an appointment, please email Dr. Paola Divieti Pajevic.

 Outlines the importance of research in the oral cavity and specifies ideal candidates for acceptance into the program.